 An introduction to many of the aspects of the Carolina Ballet’s pre-professional summer intensive.
 In addition to level appropriate and attentive instruction in ballet technique, supplemental classes in jazz, modern, choreography, and variations are offered.
+Each week they will focus on a different story ballet within Carolina Ballet’s extensive repertory.
 Additional studies will include dancers health, injury prevention, and strength and flexibility classes.
 Students will also have pool time during the week.

 Amanda began ballet at the age of 10 at the Jackonsville Ballet Theatre in Jacksonville, Florida training with Mary Pauline Nasrallah and Dulce Anaya.
 She attended Douglas Anderson School of the Arts High School, and after 11th grade, she was accepted into Miami City Ballet’s Pre-Professional Division training two years under Carter Alexander and Geta Constantinescu.
 Amanda was coached by Edward Villella to perform Dark Angel in Balanchine’s Serenade for her first